saerx/access-toolkit/src/pages/audiences.md

 Content warnings can be verbally announced at the beginning of an event or shared via an access statement or at the beginning of a screening.
 Organisations and artworkers cannot control how audiences react in their spaces but content warnings are a useful tool that empowers audiences to make an informed decision.

 ### Dementia Friendly Events

 Dementia friendly tours are facilitated events with a trained member of staff for people with Alzheimers and Dementia and their friends, family and carers.
 Dementia friendly events reduce barriers to participating in arts and culture for a group at greater risk of exclusion and isolation, and provide health benefits through connecting with art.

+You can find more information on dementia friendly event in Ireland on the [Azure](https://ageandopportunity.ie/engage/azure-dementia-friendly-tours/#phone) page of Age and Opportunity.

 ### Exhibition Design

 When designing an exhibition, access for wheelchair users or little people can be facilitated by hanging artworks at a lower height.
-The standard hanging height for 2D artworks is 150cm, but by lowering that to 100cm, access barriers to experiencing the artwork are reduced..
+The standard hanging height for 2D artworks is 150cm, but by lowering that to 100cm, access barriers to experiencing the artwork are reduced.
 If there is printed matter or brochures available, they should also be visible and available to take at a height that is accessible.
 This should also be the case for vinyl displays, especially where information is provided about the exhibition.
 When designing an exhibition, it is also important to consider how a wheelchair user or those using mobility aids navigate the space.
 When installing sculptural, installation or 3D artworks, it is vital that there is at least 1.5m between artworks.

 A QR code can also be available at entrances, linking to the exhibition access statement and other access tools such as transcriptions.